-We recommend to submit tables, drawings and photographs in pixelised form (e.g. .tif/ highest quality .jpg etc.) and only in grey-scale mode.
+We recommend to submit tables, drawings and photographs in pixelised form (e.g. .tif/ highest quality .jpg etc.).
 Adobe Illustrator files are accepted for vectorised graphics and tables.
 Please make sure that you scale your illustration to printing size (maximum 25cm x 16cm).
 Please check that your figures and included text are readable at this size (avoid text smaller than 10pts).
 We recommend a resolution of 300 dpi for pictures, and a maximum resolution of 600dpi for graphics.

 Symbols and patterns must be lettered directly (not coded by numbers!).
 Bar scales are preferred for photographs.
 Mention the name of the photographer or the source in the caption.